 - If the kittens are in danger due to their location, move them to a safer spot nearby so the mom can easily find them when she returns.

 - If you spot the mom, leave the kittens alone.
 When the kittens have been eating on their own for about four weeks, or are big enough for surgery (typically around 8-12 weeks old), humanely trap the whole family and have them spayed or neutered.
-A local TNR program may be able to help you with the trapping process.
+Seattle Humane or a local TNR program may be able to help you with the trapping process.
 After the adult cats are fixed, release them at the location where you found them.
 TNR is the most humane method of preventing cats and kittens from entering the shelter system.
 Seattle Humane can support you in providing resources to keep the family safe, such as pet food or other housing ideas for feral cats.

 Which kittens should come to the shelter?